cl-ire/LED_Matrix_/README.md

 8 7 6
 ```

-if you want to use a difeent matrix you might need to adapt the `get_index` function in [LEDMatrix](./src/backend/LEDMatrix/LEDMatrix.py)
+If you want to use a different matrix, you might need to adapt the `get_index` function in [LEDMatrix](./src/backend/LEDMatrix/LEDMatrix.py)

-## Instalation guide
+## Installation Guide

 ### Installing Ubuntu Server 22.04.3 LTS (64-bit) on Raspberry Pi